 1340 Pennsylvania St.

 No trip to Denver would be complete without a stop by the house of its most famous prospector, Molly Brown.
 Margaret "Molly" Brown gained wealth during Denver's gold rush days and fame as a Titanic survivor, earning her the nickname "Unsinkable Molly."
 This historic turn-of-the-century mansion contains original furnishings and mementos including furniture, china, silver, artwork, photographs and textiles.
-Her adventurous travels often overshadowed her philanthropic and political contributions and the Molly Brown House Museum is a great place to learn about all facets of the woman and the times in which she lived.
+Her adventurous travels often overshadowed her philanthropic and political contributions.
+The Molly Brown House Museum is a great place to learn about all facets of the woman and the times in which she lived.

 DINNER IN UPTOWN